RockefellerArchiveCenter/DTeamDocs/values.md

 Making small, iterative changes allows us to test the outcomes of those changes, and then revise our approach accordingly.

 ##Focus on the user.##
+The Digital Team provides a service for many different constituencies, and you should always remember that you work for the good of others.
 Engage with users to understand their needs, prioritize solutions, and produce outcomes that provide high-quality and useful services for both researchers and RAC staff.

 ##Build networks, not silos.##
 Work towards building systems that are open and interoperable, leveraging existing open-source standards and tools whenever possible.
 Work towards human collaboration as well; work together with others to best take advantage of skills and expertise.